Le Truc Docs 2.5.0

 })

-Whenever any <form-spinbutton> value changes, total updates and the badge reflects the new count — no event listeners or manual wiring needed.
+Whenever any <form-spinbutton> value changes, total updates and the badge reflects the new count.
+This needs no event listeners or manual wiring.

 Child Component: BasicButton#

-The BasicButton component displays a badge when needed – it does not know about any other component nor track state itself.
-It exposes reactive properties disabled, label, and badge and has effects to keep the DOM subtree in sync with those properties.
+The BasicButton component displays a badge when needed.
+It does not know about any other component, and it does not track state itself.
+It exposes reactive properties disabled, label, and badge.
+Its effects keep the DOM subtree in sync with those properties.

 defineComponent('basic-button', ({ expose, first, watch }) => {